julienho-ops/EasySwitch/README.md

 ```

 ## Adapters
 Adapters are pluggable classes that implement the logic for each payment aggregator.
-They provide standardized methods (send_payment, chech_status, refund, etc.).
+They provide standardized methods (send_payment, check_status, refund, etc.).

 ## 🧑‍💻 Usage Example
 ### 1. Client Initialization